A campus that runs on creativity

 - host events and meetings using Watkins facilities

 - set up an information table to recruit members

 At the Watkins Office of Student Life, we oversee student activities, student government, and student organization development.
 We provide learning opportunities designed to enhance your experience at Watkins and foster an environment of inclusion, safety, involvement, and community.
 We work with groups on campus to organize tournaments, educational programs, performances, and other activities.

-We also oversee academic support, career services, disability services, counseling, housing, international student advisement, orientation, recreation, student retention, and student health and wellness.
+We also oversee academic support, career services, accessibility services, counseling, housing, international student advisement, orientation, recreation, student retention, and student health and wellness.
 Want to know more?
 Get in touch with us by email or by phone at 615.383.4848.